 A variation of the trash can is the “That’s Not True” Technique, which is useful when someone connects a negative judgment to a fact or uses emotional coercion.
 In response to a statement that does this, students make a fence with their hands and say loudly and proudly, “That’s not true!”
 A few of the many “That’s Not True” statements include: “You are worthless because your family is poor!”
 Or, “If you love me, you will do what I want even if it is not safe for you!”
 Or, “You have to give in to me sexually because I will die if you don’t.”
-Or, “You are ugly because you look different than a fashion magazine.”
+Or, “You are worthless because of how you look.”
 Or, “You are so beautiful that I can’t help myself.”

-Responding to these kinds of statements, by saying “That’s Not True” with a strong voice and body, can be very powerful to practice and be able to remember to protect one’s self from being triggered.
-It also helps one to be ready to use the Walk Away Power Technique.
+Responding to these kinds of statements by saying “That’s Not True” with a strong voice and body can be very powerful to practice and be able to remember to protect one’s self from being triggered.
+It also helps to be ready to use the Walk Away Power Technique.

 The Walk Away Power Technique is useful if someone is trying to trigger you either positively or negatively into reacting in an unsafe way or shutting down.
 Students practice walking away with awareness, calm and confidence in response to potentially triggering behavior.
 Coach students to leave with awareness, calm, and confidence without answering while you say things they might hear in real life such as, “Hey beautiful!
 I just want to talk to you.”